-A moderator administered the data collection instruments (structured questionnaire) with the support of a note-taker.
-A tape recorder was used for recording the sessions for quality control and backup purposes.
+The data collection instruments (structure questionnaire) were administered by a moderator with the support of a note-taker.
+A tape recorder was used for recording the sessions for quality control and back up purposes.
 This enhanced the reliability and quality of the process.
-Respondents for data collection were farmers, processors, input dealers, transporters, and marketers (VCAs).
-FDGs and KIIs were used to back up and ascertain the veracity of the data collected via the structured questionnaire.
+Respondents for data collection were farmers, processors, input dealers, transporters, and marketers (Value chain actors).
+Focus Group Discussion (GGD) and Key Informant Interview (KII) were used to back up and ascertain the veracity of the data collected via the structured questionnaire.

-3.6 Data Analysis
+○ 3.6 Data Analysis

 Descriptive statistics were used in analyzing the data collected.
-Descriptive statistics utilized include means, standard deviation, frequency distribution, cross-tabulation, bar charts, histograms, and pie charts.
+Descriptive statistics utilized include mean, standard deviation, frequency distribution, cross-tabulation and bar chart, histogram, pie chart.